BraedenWright/individual-project/README.md

 * What demographic (race, gender) has decreased the most in employment rate?

+* Do we see an even distribution of employment between different dempographic over time?

 # Project Planning
 Plan -> Acquire -> Prepare -> Explore -> Deliver